-Women at 10+1 weeks or more of pregnancy who choose a medical method of abortion have traditionally been admitted to a medical facility to pass the pregnancy.
+Women after $10^{+0}$ weeks of pregnancy who choose a medical method of abortion have traditionally been admitted to a medical facility to pass the pregnancy.
 In contrast, women who are at the same gestation but with a non-viable pregnancy may choose to have medical management at home.
-The medical regimen used at gestations 10+1 -12+0 weeks is the same as that at less than 10 weeks except that additional dose of misoprostol may be required, and that bleeding/ pain may be greater and the acceptability of expulsion at home for women having a medical termination at this gestation in the UK is not known.
+The medical regimen used between $10^{+1}$ and $12^{+0}$ weeks' gestation is the same as that at less than 10 weeks except that additional dose of misoprostol may be required, and that bleeding/ pain may be greater and the acceptability of expulsion at home for women having a medical abortion at this gestation in the UK is not known.

-There is some evidence from other countries where termination is restricted, that medical termination at home up to 12 weeks is safe and acceptable.
+There is some evidence from other countries where termination is restricted, that medical abortion at home up to 12 weeks is safe and acceptable.
 Considering the objective of the proposed research to compare the efficacy in two different settings, a randomised controlled trial design was considered to be suitable for address the research question.